uci-cbcl/SAILERX/README.md

 # SAILERX
-Pytorch implementation and tutorial for SAILERX
+Pytorch implementation and tutorial for SAILERX.

 ## Setup